 For example, a caregiver notices fidgeting in children and redirects the focus by asking them to stand for a moment and stretch.
 This provides a “reset” to the mind and body.
 Additionally, other ways to improve children’s mental health through environmental changes include:

 - Create an organized structure.
 Structure gives children a way to hold themselves and others accountable.
 This may include the use of calendars, routines, and schedules.

 - Enact change with rationale.
 A child’s age does not mean caregivers and educators can make sudden changes without informing children why.
 This is the most important aspect of using positive reinforcement in a positive environment.
 Educators need to explain how proper behavior will be rewarded.

 - Create a “safe” way for children to regain control.
 This concept is difficult to implement as it varies heavily from child to child.
 It can be as simple as allowing children to retire to the “Calm Corner” for 15 seconds.
 This should not be confused with punishment as it does not imply a negative consequence that resulted from a problem; it is a means of preventing a problem from developing.

 - Pair a child with the most soothing party.
 Outside of classroom settings, this concept may be applied by allowing a stressed child to spend more time with a “soothing” parent.
 In school, a student may fair better when working with friend A, not friend B.

 - Encourage socialization with peers through friendships and extra-curricular activities.

-The discussion on children’s mental health is still in infancy.
-Breakthroughs in recognizing autism, as well as other mental and behavioral health disorders, are continuing to occur.
-Until a cure is devised for every ailment, parents, caregivers, educators, and authoritative figures must understand how environmental stimuli impact children’s mental health and how changing environments can lessen the impact of childhood mental disorders.
+The discussion on how to improve children’s mental health is still in infancy.
+Though it’s still early days, research is showing how environmental stimuli impact children’s mental health and how changing environments can lessen the impact of childhood mental disorders.